You can’t improve what you don’t measure. While we all know it’s true, KPIs, metrics, and goals are often hard to measure and keep a track of.

 Minutes spent on call

-We make a full circle to the customer service principle of speed.
-This KPI touches another aspect of speed and that is the average duration of calls.
+This customer service KPI touches another aspect of speed and that is the average duration of calls.
+That’s how we make a full circle to the customer service principle of speed.

 It’s good if you always answer your customers’ calls.
 It’s good when all it takes to resolve the issue is that one call.
 But it all won’t matter if you have to spend half an hour with that customer talking.